Load balancing a Node.js application with Nginx

 Wrap up

 Horizontally scaling an application and then using a load balancer to distribute the traffic load is a great way to improve the performance of your application.
-There are various load-balancing algorithms, so you should choose the one that best feeds your need.
+There are various load-balancing algorithms, so you should choose the one that best fits your needs.

 Check out the Nginx documentation to learn more about the load-balancing capability.